- Teaches students:

 - Teaching since:

-Ms. Quick is a conscientious bassoon teacher and “reed doctor” who can provide precision reed adjustments as well as instrument maintenance and tuning.
-Ms. Quick has instructed beginning and intermediate bassoonists for many years and knows the shortest and easiest ways to technical and musical proficiency on this notoriously difficult instrument.
+Ms. Q. is a conscientious teacher who can provide precision reed adjustments as well as instrument maintenance.
+Ms. Q. has instructed beginning and intermediate bassoonists for many years and knows the shortest and easiest ways to technical and musical proficiency on this notoriously difficult instrument.

 Community orchestra directed by Dr. Christopher Norton (Belmont University, Nashville Symphony)